Entire Space Counterfactual Learning for Reliable Content Recommendations: Abstract

 \section{Abstract}

-As a basic research problem for building effective recommender system, post-click conversion rate (CVR) estimation has long been plagued by data sparsity and sample selection bias issues.
-To mitigate the data sparsity issue, prevalent methods based on entire space multitask model construct auxiliary learning tasks by harnessing the sequential track of user behaviors, \ie exposure $\rightarrow$ click $\rightarrow$ conversion.
-However, they still fall short of the two primary defects: (1) intrinsic estimation bias (IEB), where the CVR estimates are intrinsically greater than the actual values; (2) false independence prior (FIP), where the causation from click to post-click conversion might be overlooked.
-On this basis, this paper further proposes a model-agnostic method named entire space counterfactual multi-task model (ESCM$^2$) that utilizes a counterfactual risk minimizer to handle both IEB and FIP issues at once.
-To demonstrate the superiority of ESCM$^2$, this paper explores its parameter tuning in practice, derives its analytic properties, and showcases its effectiveness in industry, where ESCM$^2$ can effectively alleviate the intrinsic IEB and FIP issues and outperform baseline models.
+Post-click conversion rate (CVR) estimation is a fundamental task in developing effective recommender systems, yet it faces challenges from data sparsity and sample selection bias.
+To handle both challenges, the entire space multitask models are employed to decompose the user behavior track into a sequence of exposure $\rightarrow$ click $\rightarrow$ conversion, constructing surrogate learning tasks for CVR estimation.
+However, these methods suffer from two significant defects: (1) intrinsic estimation bias (IEB), where the CVR estimates are higher than the actual values; (2) false independence prior (FIP), where the causal relationship between clicks and subsequent conversions is potentially overlooked.
+To overcome these limitations, we develop a model-agnostic framework, namely Entire Space Counterfactual Multitask Model (ESCM$^2$), which incorporates a counterfactual risk minimizer within the ESMM framework to regularize CVR estimation.
+Experiments conducted on large-scale industrial recommendation datasets and an online industrial recommendation service demonstrate that ESCM$^2$ effectively mitigates IEB and FIP defects and substantially enhances recommendation performance.